tst-devs/UriShell/README.md

 Although it's possible to create and modify UriShell URI manually, it's better to use ShellUriBuilder - a special object designed for this goals.

-You may create a new URI from the scratch:
+You may create a new URI from scratch:
 ```C#
 var uri = ShellUriBuilder.StartUri()
     .Placement("main-area")